Amstel Gold Race (men's race): Route

-Although the Netherlands are known for their flat, wind-affected roads, the Amstel Gold Race takes place in the hilly southern region of Limburg.
+Although the Netherlands is known for its flat, wind-affected roads, the Amstel Gold Race takes place in the hilly southern region of Limburg.
 The route twists through the rolling Limburg countryside, often turning abruptly to climb as many hills (bergen) as possible.
-The most notable climb is the Cauberg, which is covered up to three times, and has sometimes been in the last few kilometres of the race.
+The most notable climb is the Cauberg, which is covered up to three times and has sometimes featured in the last few kilometres of the race.
 The Keutenberg and the Eyserbosweg are two other renowned climbs of the race.